cmuriukin/new-era-lib/readme.md

 To use this calculator, cklick the calc buttom

-#Other things will follouw up
+#Other things will follouw up.